Marathon Motor Works: Museum and Building

 In 2008, a mystery novel called The Marathon Murders was published by Nashville author Chester Campbell.
 Although the murder itself is fictional, the book uses the documented disagreements and possible dishonesty among the board and executives to provide a plausible motive.

 The Marathon Motor Works building houses an antique store called Antique Archaeology (the business at the center of the television series American Pickers).
+It was closed in April 2025.

 Marathon Music Works is a mid-sized music venue & event space located in Marathon Village.
 The venue's name was selected through a local community process.
 Residents of Nashville submitted their ideas and the chosen name pays tribute to the building's previous use as Marathon Motor Works.